Magical December in Asia: Seven Unmissable Festivals!

 Children helping their parents with household chores as the New Year approaches

-Hmong children celebrate the festival
+Hmong children celebrate the holiday

-Hmong children celebrate the festival
+Hmong children celebrate the holiday

-• Where: Laos, Vietnam, Thailand, and China
+• Where: Laos, Vietnam, Thailand and China

 3. Hoi An Lantern Festival, Vietnam